 Astrological note: A dream of modest funerals often comes during harmonious transits of Saturn through your 4th or 12th house, during its conjunction with Venus, and in periods when Saturn completes a long transit through your sign.
 Capricorns, Taureans, and Pisces recognize this dream with particular accuracy.
 If Saturn is now touching your Venus — the Inner Sage holds the quiet ritual, and the dream conveys this through a ceremony in which a few words are enough.

-Your Guardian speaks with you here — the part that worries about unfinished processes and about what your psyche has not managed to do for its own peace.
-The dream comes when you have a real loss you could not properly “bury”: there was no farewell to a person, no conversation with a departing relationship, no moment of acknowledging the end of a stage.
-The Guardian shows: there is an unclosed door within you; it needs a ritual, even an inner one.
+Your Guardian keeps watch over this debt — the part that worries about unfinished processes, and about what your psyche has not managed to do for its own peace.
+The dream comes when you have a real loss you could not properly bury: there was no farewell to a person, no conversation with a relationship as it left, no moment of acknowledging the end of a stage.
+The Guardian shows: there is an unclosed door within you, and it needs a ritual, even an inner one.

 Ask yourself: “With what or with whom have I never truly said goodbye — and can I hold an inner ritual of farewell, even if outside it is no longer possible?”